ariga/atlas/doc/website/blog/2022-12-20-wilco-atlas-quest.md

 of a production issue - utilizing real-life tech stacks.

 When I first heard about Wilco, I was immediately intrigued by the idea of using a simulation game to teach people about database migrations.
-Particularly interesting is the possibility to present people with opportunities to solve all kinds of issues that many engineers only hit during a serious outage when there's very little room for error.
+Particularly interesting, is the possibility to present people with opportunities to solve all kinds of issues that many engineers only hit during a serious outage when there's very little room for error.